jossag/av-ffmpeg-blackframe/README.md

 called from the main ingest template.
 To start with, download the full video ingest template available here: https://accurate.video/docs/guides/accuratevideo-templates/#partialsvideo_ingest

-At the end of this template, three additional steps have been added, which all has the type `SHELL`, meaning the runner will execute them as regular shell commands.
+At the end of this template, three additional steps have been added, which all have the type `SHELL`, meaning the runner will execute them as regular shell commands.
 For simplicity the black frame process has been split into three steps:

 * `bframe.sh <file_name>` - runs FFmpeg on asset video file